Essenceia/Zeldy_Server/README.md

 ## Make it survive
 Have it start as a background task with `docker-compose up -d`.
 It should survive reboots as is.
 You may have to launch the docker daemon, and enable it at boot : `systemctl start docker` and `systemctl enable docker`

+## License

+This code is released under the GNU GPL v3 public license.